British Rail Class 308: Preservation

-The carriage has been stripped of asbestos, and the full internal rebuild was abandoned in favour of housing the salvaged parts of the London Underground Victoria Line Cobourg Street signalling centre, and much of the former Brixton interlocking machine room equipment.
+The carriage has been stripped of asbestos.
+The planned full internal rebuild was abandoned in favour of housing the salvaged parts of the London Underground Victoria Line's Cobourg Street signalling centre and much of the former Brixton interlocking machine room equipment.
 The Cobourg Street equipment is now partially working, with work ongoing to allow simulated train movements to be displayed.